On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: Introduction

-where $\epsilon_1,\ldots, \epsilon_n$ are i.i.d.~$N(0,\sigma^2)$ errors, $\bx_1, \ldots, \bx_n$ are design points in $\R^d$ ($d \ge 1$) and the regression function $f$ is unknown but obey certain known restrictions like monotonicity, convexity, etc. Letting $\bt^* = (f(\bx_1),\ldots, f(\bx_n))$, equation \eqref{eq:RegMdl2} can be rewritten as in~\eqref{eq:SeqMdl} where the known shape restriction on $f$ translates to linear constraints on $\bt^*$ whereby $\bt^* \in \C$ for some suitable closed convex set $\C$.
-We briefly introduce the two main examples we will study in detail in this paper below, namely isotonic and convex regression.
+where $\epsilon_1,\ldots, \epsilon_n$ are i.i.d.~$N(0,\sigma^2)$ (unobserved) errors, $\bx_1, \ldots, \bx_n$ are design points in $\R^d$ ($d \ge 1$) and the regression function $f$ is unknown.
+In this paper we study the degrees of freedom and divergence of nonparametric estimators of $f$ that are obtained as outputs of linearly constrained quadratic optimization procedures, namely, minimizers of the least squares criterion with linear constraints and/or quadratic penalties.
+Letting $\bt^* := (f(\bx_1),\ldots, f(\bx_n))$, these problems are characterized by constraints on $\bt^*$ whereby $\bt^* \in \C$ for some suitable closed convex set $\C \subset \R^n$.
+We briefly introduce the three main examples we will study in detail in this paper, namely isotonic regression, convex regression, and additive total variation regularization.